--Azerbaijani, Bangla/Bengali, Hindi, Indonesian, Korean, Punjabi, Turkish, and Urdu: Beginning, advanced beginning, intermediate and advanced levels;
+- Azerbaijani, Bangla/Bengali, Hindi, Indonesian, Persian, Punjabi, Swahili, Turkish, and Urdu: Beginning, advanced beginning, intermediate, and advanced levels

--Chinese, Japanese, and Russian: Intermediate and advanced levels.
+- Chinese and Japanese: Intermediate and advanced levels

 Please note that applicants are eligible to apply for one language only.
 If more than one application is submitted, the applicant will not be considered for a scholarship in any language.